AutoWebGLM: A Large Language Model-based Web Navigating Agent: Introduction

-In this work, we introduce \model, a deployable webpage browsing agent based on the open ChatGLM3-6B model~\cite{zeng2022glm}.
-Different from its predecessor WebGLM~\cite{liu2023webglm} that focuses on retrieval augmented web-scale question answering, \model is dedicated to autonomously accomplish complex real-world missions via navigating and operating on real web browsers like humans.
-We propose various efficient data strategies to support the swift construction of a sizeable, reliable training dataset while state-of-the-art models cannot reliably complete data annotation tasks~\cite{zhou2023webarena}.
+In this work, we introduce \model for building webpage navigation agents.
+It is built upon the open ChatGLM3-6B model~\cite{zeng2022glm}.
+First, we propose various efficient data strategies to support the swift construction of a sizeable, reliable training dataset while state-of-the-art models cannot reliably complete data annotation tasks~\cite{zhou2023webarena}.
 Furthermore, by leveraging supervised~\cite{ouyang2022training} and reinforcement learning methods~\cite{rafailov2023direct}, we train \model on top of the collected web agent dataset to achieve performance superiority on general webpage browsing tasks.
-A step further, we employ rejection sampling finetuning (RFT) ~\cite{touvron2023llama2} for lifelong learning in specific web environments, enabling the agent to become an expert in a particular domain.
+A step further, we employ rejection sampling finetuning (RFT) ~\cite{touvron2023llama2} for lifelong learning in specific web environments, enabling the agent to excel in a particular domain.

-We develop a Chrome extension based on \model (See Figure~\ref{fig:demo} for examples).
+We develop and deploy a Chrome extension based on \model (See Figure~\ref{fig:demo} for examples).
 Throughout our experiments, it can reason and perform operations on various websites to complete user tasks accurately, making it practically applicable to real-world services.
-In addition, we construct the first bilingual (English and Chinese) webpage browsing evaluation dataset, given that websites from different regions have substantial stylistic variations.
+In addition, we construct the first bilingual (English and Chinese) webpage browsing evaluation dataset to build \benchmark, given that websites from different regions have substantial stylistic variations.
+In conclusion, we make the following contributions in this paper: